bnb-chain/bnb-chain.github.io/docs/learn/cross-chain-transfer.md

----
-sidebar_label: Cross-Chain Token Transfer
-sidebar_position: 2
-hide_table_of_contents: false
----
-# Cross-Chain Transfer
+# Cross-Chain Transfer Token Transfer

 Cross-chain transfers only support bound BEP2 or BEP8 tokens on BC and BEP20 tokens on BSC.